 Vulcan's Traveling Trunk Series

-Vulcan Park and Museum’s Traveling Trunk Series is a series of mini-museums that teachers can check out, at no cost, for the purpose of enhancing the classroom experience.
-There is a nominal fee for schools who wish to have a trunk mailed or delivered to their location.
-Students, particularly diverse learners, learn best when visuals and tactile activities are included in their lessons.
-Each trunk contains weekly lesson plans aligned with the Alabama Course of Study and structured around the latest trends and state mandates.
-There are three trunk themes to choose from: Industrial Birmingham: The People, Industrial Birmingham: The War, and Industrial Birmingham: STEM.
-Hands-on historical materials, some of which are actual artifacts for students to interact with, contribute to the actual museum experience.
-This outreach program helps students understand Birmingham’s history and the science behind its industries from the convenience of their classrooms.
-Lessons are primarily designed for students in grades 3-8 but can be applied to any grades K-12.
+Vulcan Park and Museum’s Traveling Trunks are filled with artifacts and supplies that teachers can check out, at no cost, for the purpose of enhancing lessons.
+Hands-on historical materials, some of which are actual artifacts for students to interact with, contribute to the learning experience.
+This outreach program helps students understand Birmingham’s history and the science behind its industries from the convenience of the classroom.
+Activities are primarily designed for students in grades 3-6 but can be applied to any grades K-12.
+Trunk themes are: